View on GitHub

 $ docker compose pull

-NOTE: “Update” means: if available, new images of the same DatAasee version but updated dependencies will be installed, whereas “Upgrade” means: a new version of DatAasee will be installed.
+NOTE: “Update” means: if available, new images of the same DatAasee version but with updated dependencies will be installed, whereas “Upgrade” means: a new version of DatAasee will be installed.

 Upgrade